Regional Election Observation for East and the Horn of Africa

 Understand regional observation

-Define regional election observation and explain how it differs from purely domestic or international missions.
+Define regional election observation and explain how it complements domestic and international observation missions.

 Recognize regional value

-Understand how shared regional experience strengthens solidarity, learning, and democratic support.
+Understand how shared regional experience strengthens peer learning, solidarity, preparedness and electoral accountability.

 Explore network roles

-Examine the role of secretariats, member organizations, and country forums in observation work.
+Examine the role of secretariats, member organizations, country platforms and regional observation structures in observation work.

 Understand principles

-Review the values and standards that guide credible, non-partisan, and evidence-based observation.
+Review the standards that guide credible, non-partisan, independent, evidence-based and methodologically sound observation.

 Connect practice and context

-Explore how regional missions engage complex national contexts while respecting sovereignty and local leadership.
+Explore how regional missions engage complex national contexts while respecting sovereignty, local leadership and institutional mandates.

 Appreciate coordination tools

-Understand the role of manuals, training, situation rooms, and reporting systems in regional work.
+Understand the role of training, manuals, situation rooms, communication systems, reporting tools and observer databases in regional observation.

 What to expect

-This module introduces the regional ecosystem of observation and the practical tools that support it.
+This module introduces the regional observation ecosystem and the practical tools that support coordinated regional missions.

 Regional context

-Understand why election observation matters in East and the Horn of Africa.
+Understand why election observation matters in East and the Horn of Africa and how regional realities shape observation priorities.

 Mission structures

-Explore how regional actors, secretariats, and members organize around observation.
+Explore how regional actors, secretariats, member organizations and country platforms organize around election observation.

 Practical tools

-Learn about training, manuals, information flows, and observation methods.
+Learn about training, manuals, information flows, observer reporting, coordination systems and shared observation methods.

 Regional learning

-Reflect on how observation supports credibility, peace, and democratic improvement across countries.
+Reflect on how observation supports credibility, peace, comparative learning and democratic improvement across countries.

 Who should take this course?

-This course is relevant to anyone interested in observation beyond a single-country lens.
+This course is relevant to learners and institutions interested in election observation beyond a single-country lens.

 Regional observers

-Ideal for those preparing to support election observation through regional missions and networks.
+Ideal for those preparing to support election observation through regional missions, peer exchanges and network-based deployments.

 Member organizations

-Useful for institutions participating in shared observation, learning, and democratic support efforts.
+Useful for institutions participating in shared observation, regional coordination, peer learning and electoral accountability efforts.

 Domestic observers

-Helpful for local observers who want to understand regional frameworks and comparative learning.
+Helpful for local observers who want to understand regional frameworks, comparative practice and cross-country learning.

-Relevant for civil society practitioners interested in governance, peace, accountability, and electoral integrity.
+Relevant for organizations working on elections, governance, peace, inclusion, institutional accountability and electoral integrity.

 Researchers and analysts

-Useful for those studying regional trends, networks, and democratic practices across countries.
+Useful for those studying regional trends, observer networks, electoral governance and democratic practice across countries.

 General learners

-A welcoming starting point for anyone curious about regional election observation in the region.
+A welcoming starting point for anyone curious about regional election observation in East and the Horn of Africa.

 Why this course matters